Health Science (HS)

 HS 147 C Survey of Disease 3 Units

 Term hours: 54 lecture.
 This course is a comprehensive survey of pathophysiology focusing on how diseases affect human body function along with diagnostic and therapeutic interventions.
 It includes chronic and degenerative diseases; cardiac, respiratory, hematologic, musculoskeletal, gastrointestinal, genitourinary and reproductive system disorders; genetic disorders; infectious diseases; neoplasia; and fluid, electrolyte and acid-base imbalance disorders.
-(CSU)
+(UC/CSU)

 HS 161 C Dying and Death - Grief and Mourning (same as HSCE 161 C) 3 Units